ga-wdi-boston/rails-api-bdd/README.md

 1. Articles can have many comments.
 1. If an article is destroyed, its associated comments must also be destroyed.

+Our first step will be to modify our feature tests to account for these new requirements.

 ### Lab: Write `Article` Model and Run the Specs